 army refused to cross the Ganges, so he explored the Persian Gulf instead.

-The first compass is created in China, using lodestone, circa 200 BC.
+The first compass was created in China, using lodestone, circa 200 BC.

-Julius Caesar crosses the Rubicon and becomes the dictator of Rome in 45 BC.
+Julius Caesar crosses the Rubicon and becomes the dictator of Rome, ending the

 Jesus Christ, the first Christian, is born circa 4 BC.

 All dates from this point forward are AD.